jianlin-cheng/DProQA/README.md

 | SUMMARY | 10/9/4   | 8/7/4     | 8/7/4      | 8/7/4      | N/A       | 11/9/4   | 8/7/3    | 13/10/4  |

 Table 2: Ranking loss performance on the HAF2 dataset.
-The BEST row represents the mean and standard deviation of the ranking losses for all targets. -: GOAP failed on these targets due to the sequence length.
+The BEST row represents the mean and standard deviation of the ranking losses for all targets. -: GOAP failed on these targets due to the large sequence length.

 | Target | DPrOQA       | DProQA_GT    | DProQA_GTE  | DProQA_GTN   | GOAP   | ZRANK2       | GNN_DOVE     |
 |--------|--------------|--------------|-------------|--------------|--------|--------------|--------------|